isabella232/xeropracticemanager-postman-oauth2/README.md

-# Xero-Postman XPM OAuth 2.0
+# Xero Practice Manager Postman OAuth 2.0
 A Postman collection for authenticating to the XPM API using OAuth 2.0.

 ## Prerequisites